Research Project: Nanoscale and GHz characterisation of novel superconducting spintronic interfaces

 Hannah graduated from the University of Birmingham with a MEng in Mechanical and Materials Engineering in 2018.
 Her final year project was looking at dwell fatigue in nickel based superalloys under the supervision of Paul Bowen and Hangyue Li.
 Upon attaining her Masters degree Hannah moved to Imperial College London to start a PhD in the David Dye group in the Royal School of Mines, studying titanium alloys and the effect that their microstructure has on fatigue

-Research Project: In-operando evaluation of interfaces in all-solid state batteries
+Research Project: Chemical and mechanical in-operando studies of ceramic electrolytes for all-solid state batteries

 Supervisors: Ainara Aguadero (Imperial), Paul Shearing (UCL)